-Reading logs is always something you just have to do, but the Intune logs are not easy to read without tools like CMTrace on the user's device.
-(The formatting is not that nice without it) In this blog post, I will show you an easy way to read one or two specific logs, or all the logs at once, and each in its own Out-Gridview console for easy filtering when searching for keywords.
+You have to read logs, but the Intune logs are difficult without tools like CMTrace on the user's device.
+(The formatting is not that nice without it) In this blog post, I will show you an easy way to read one or two specific logs, or all the logs at once, and each in its Out-Gridview console for easy filtering when searching for keywords.

 Sometimes it's the last place that admins look...
-Logs 🙂 Something goes wrong and you don't know why, logs tell a lot!
-(When I deploy some Endpoint Manager packages and suddenly they don't work, I put in some logging and discover why) This blog post shows you a few ways to enable logging and how to read back all PowerShell actions on a device.
+Logs 🙂 Something goes wrong, and you don't know why.
+Logs tell a lot!
+(When I deploy some Endpoint Manager packages and suddenly they don't work, I put in some logging and discover why things don't work) This blog post shows you a few ways to enable logging and how to read back all PowerShell actions on a device.